-Annie is also the Executive Director of the Ripple Effect Images, a collective of photographers who document the programs that exist on the projection of women and girls in developing countries.
+In addition to her magazine work, Annie is deeply committed to photographing for aid organizations around the world.
+She is the Executive Director of Ripple Effect Images, a collective of photographers who document the programs that are empowering women and girls throughout the developing world, especially as they deal with the devastating effects of climate change.

 Annie has received awards from the National Press Photographers Association, the Associated Press, the National Organization of Women, The University of Minnesota and the White House News Photographers Association.